ursk/sparco/README.md

 - model (m) determins which kind of model to run, i.e. gautam's lfp data or ecog data

 example mpi call:
-- /Users/urs/anaconda/bin/mpirun -np 3 /Users/urs/anaconda/bin/python run.py -m ecog -p test_mpi3
+/Users/urs/anaconda/bin/mpirun -np 3 /Users/urs/anaconda/bin/python run.py -m ecog -p test_mpi3

--
+There is a bug with Anaconda that it is looking for mpi stuff in the folder /Anaconda1Anaconda2Anaconda3, the easiest solution is to symlink to the correct Anaconda folder

 Setting parameters
 --------------